reych/SpotifyDemo/README.md

 Classes
 -----------------------------------------------
 1. *SpotifyManager: NSObject, SPTAudioStreamingPlaybackDelegate, SPTAudioStreamingDelegate*
-  Manages Spotify login and streaming, playback.
-Implements Spotify
+  Singleton that manages Spotify login and streaming, playback.

 2. *SpotifyViewController: UIViewController, UICollectionViewDelegate, UICollectionViewDataSource*
   The ViewController that contains the playlist.
 Has a collection view that displays clickable albums.